anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 ```

-## Step Five: Reading in Data
+### Step 5: Reading the Data

-Once we have the SparkSession initialized, we can read in the raw data along with our candidate set.
+Once we have the SparkSession initialized, we read in the tables along with our candidate set.

 ```
 data_dir = Path('./')